-Article by Jessyca Hutchens; Studio visit photos by Chloe Richard
+Article by Jessica Hutchens, photos by Chloé Richard

 John von Bergen is a US born artist who has been based in Berlin for the last eight years.
 His studio, a large space in Wedding, is a true working space – John works primarily with sculpture and installation, and his material experiments, works-in-progress, and many completed works are installed around the walls.